Entanglement redistribution of hyperon-antihyperon pair via sequential decay: Introduction

 To address the characterization of the quantum correlations, one usually works within the widely used entanglement-separability dichotomy first formalized by Werner~\cite{Werner:1989zz}.
-Among the various measures of quantum correlations, entanglement --- an inseparable, strong form of correlation --- has been studied most extensively, leading to the development of practical quantifiers such as concurrence~\cite{Wootters:1997id} (based on entanglement of formation) and negativity~\cite{Vidal:2002zz} (based on the positive partial transpose criterion).
-Beyond entanglement, there exists a distinct form of quantum correlation measured by quantum discord~\cite{Ollivier:2001fdq,Henderson:2001wrr}.
-It quantifies the difference between two quantum generalizations of classical mutual information.
+Among the various measures of quantum correlations, entanglement --- an inseparable, strong form of correlation --- has been studied most extensively.
+Practical quantifiers are developed such as concurrence~\cite{Wootters:1997id} (based on entanglement of formation) and negativity~\cite{Vidal:2002zz} (based on the positive partial transpose criterion).
+In the context of quantum information, “quantumness" is a heuristic term capturing how much a physical system's state deviates from classical descriptions.
+This deviation typically manifests through entanglement, superposition, or other intrinsic quantum features.
+While useful in qualitative discussions, precise analyses typically rely on well-defined measures like entanglement entropy or quantum discord.
+Discord quantifies the difference between two quantum generalizations of classical mutual information~\cite{Ollivier:2001fdq,Henderson:2001wrr}.
 Crucially, it can capture non-classical correlations even in separable states that lack entanglement, providing a broader and more comprehensive framework for identifying and quantifying useful resources in quantum information and complex systems.